 “We meet a variety of characters that ring true… Yes, there is a cowboy and even a love interest. …There are themes that we all recognize, the role of the BLM in the West, protection of rare and endangered plants, cactus theft, and appreciation of the beauty of the vast vistas of the West.” — Cathy King, Utah Native Plant Society Sego Lily

-Venture Into the West with New Mexico writers.
-This collection of short stories and novelettes will thrill you with accounts of the old west and enthrall you with episodes from today’s west.
-As you explore this wide-ranging group of tales you will encounter mystery, adventure, romance, humor, horror, and magical realism.
+Venture Into the West with my San Juan Writers first anthology of short stories.
+This collection will thrill you with accounts of the old west and enthrall you with episodes from today’s west with tales of mystery, adventure, romance, humor, horror, and magical realism.
 Enjoy your journey.

 “There is never a dull moment on any page of this little collection.” — Don Bullis, New Mexico Centennial Author

 Night Photography in Joshua Tree National Park—laid back mornings and intense evenings describe my Light and Shape Photo workshop among the magical, mysterious giant yuccas and peak wildflower bloom at Joshua Tree National Park.
 Cactus and Succulent Journal, Spring, 2021.
 Night Photography.
 First Place for Travel – New Mexico Press Women 2022 Communication Contest.
 Judge’s Comments: “The enticing words and stunning photos will make any reader want to go themselves.
 Fantastic work!”

 Diggin’ In—When Linda Wheelbarger tells her students to dig in, she means it, as in, grab your shovels and trowels.
 Wheelbarger directs the Totah Archeological Project summer school, which draws students from throughout the country.
 Majestic Living Magazine, Spring, 2019.
 Diggin’ In